proven-network/proven-node/README.md

 - [dnscrypt-proxy](crates/dnscrypt-proxy): Configures and runs a DNSCrypt proxy to ensure all DNS runs over tamper-proof HTTPS.
 - [enclave](crates/enclave): Main entrypoint for enclave images.
 Bootstraps all other components before handing off to core.
 - [external-fs](crates/external-fs): Mounts external filesystems into the enclave via NFS, intermediated by a layer of FUSE-based AES-GCM disk-encryption based on enclave-internal cryptographic keys.
+- [governance](crates/governance): Abstract interface for getting active version information, network topology, etc. from a governance mechanism.
+- [governance-helios](crates/governance-helios): Helios light-client based implementation of the governance interface.
+- [governance-mock](crates/governance-mock): Mock implementation of the governance interface for testing.
 - [host](crates/host): Binary to run on the host machine to manage enclave lifecycle.
 - [http](crates/http): Abstract interface for running an Axum-based HTTP server.
 - [http-insecure](crates/http-insecure): Implementation of simple non-secure HTTP for local development.